Hindgut & Its Importance to the Horse

 So horses who already have back tension are far more susceptible to these changes and those with an upset gut can have tight backs…

 The involvement of the caecum which is located on the right flank is why there are more issues on the horse’s right hand side.
 It is the right hand that often has increased tension/reduced mobility and why we have the symptoms listed above.

 Another contributing factor is that the increased acidity (acidosis) of the hindgut causes increased contraction of the fascia.
 This leads to local tension and even whole body tension as it spreads.
 The horse feels generally tight with increased tone and reduced mobility.

 This increased, often unilateral tension can put abnormal strain on certain limbs (often right hind) which can produce an unsoundness.
 This may present as a lameness but care should be taken as to whether that unsoundness is due to a genuine lameness on that limb or is it just a symptom of the tension due to the hindgut.
 It may well be that addressing the hindgut removes that unsoundness and therefore the need for veterinary investigation.

-TESTING: The hindgut can be monitored with faecal blood tests, checking faecal pH and also looking at the bacterial population through faecal sampling.
+- Testing: The hind gut can be monitored with fecal blood tests, checking fecal pH and also looking at the bacterial population through fecal sampling.